Contents

 KanseiLink classifies all tracked services into three agent-readiness tiers:

 The gap between verified and connectable is striking.
-The floor of the verified tier is roughly where the ceiling of the connectable tier sits.
 This polarization is not about company size or marketing budget — it reflects the depth of commitment to the MCP implementation.

 Law 1: Official MCP Server Advantage Is Decisive

-The clearest signal in KanseiLink's data is the success rate gap between official and third-party MCP implementations.
+The clearest signal in KanseiLink's data is the rating gap between official and third-party MCP implementations.

 Two findings stand out:

-① All four top official MCP servers hit 90%+.
+① The top official MCP servers all sit at high grades.
 This isn't coincidence — these services implement authentication, error handling, and tool schemas in conformance with the MCP specification, maintained by the teams who know the API internals best.

-② Third-party Salesforce Japan sits at 43%.
-Salesforce is one of the most API-rich CRMs in the world, yet the third-party MCP implementation — built against public API docs alone — falls to less than half the success rate of official implementations.
+② Services relying on third-party MCP servers lag in ratings.
+A third-party implementation — built against public API docs alone — is structurally slower to adapt.
 Internal API specification changes hit third-party implementers last.

 The single most important variable in service selection is whether an official MCP server exists.
-Official vs. third-party averages a 38-point gap.
+Official vs. third-party shows a clear rating gap.
 No matter how feature-rich the underlying SaaS, depending on third-party MCP carries fundamental reliability risk.

 Law 2: Error Type Composition Sets the Success Rate Ceiling